samvera-labs/hyku.github.io/_posts/2016-09-15-autumn-development-plans.markdown

 # Business Value

 The value of the work represented in the Feature List below &mdash; which we consider to be the [Minimum Viable Product](https://en.wikipedia.org/wiki/Minimum_viable_product) for pilot usage &mdash; is summarized here.
-During the course of this work cycle, there are concrete plans in the Hydra community to develop fundamental features in [existing components]({% post_url 2016-04-05-leveraging_community_software %}) that are required in and directly intersect with the Hydra-in-a-Box repository application.
+During the course of this work cycle, there are concrete plans in the Samvera community to develop fundamental features in [existing components]({% post_url 2016-04-05-leveraging_community_software %}) that are required in and directly intersect with the Hydra-in-a-Box repository application.
 This is a timely opportunity to engage with and complement this organic community activity:

 * Nested works/complex objects user interface - work done by Oregon State University, Princeton University, and Chemical Heritage Foundation (complete)
 * [Import/export of Fedora objects](https://wiki.duraspace.org/display/FF/Design+-+Import+-+Export) - planned work by the Fedora community, followed up by Princeton, Penn State, and others during a September 19th-23rd community sprint (in progress)